 - Secure Error Messages - If this option is selected, the original messages of the unhandled errors are invisible for information security reasons.
 The error message will be shown as "Workflow will not report sensitive errors for unhandled exceptions."

-Note down the callout URL and API token displayed in the Callout Config section.
-If you intend to integrate Workflow with Configurable Payment Retry feature or the Collections Window feature of Collect AI, you need the URL and API token for system integration.
+Note down the callout URL and API token displayed in the Callout Configuration section.
+If you intend to integrate Workflow with Configurable Payment Retry feature or the Collections Window feature of Zuora Collections, you need the URL and API token for system integration.
 See Set Up the Configurable Payment Retry Feature or Set Up the Collections Window Feature for more details.

-In the Mapped Input Fields and Params section, define the mapping between data fields in callouts and corresponding data fields in the workflow.
+In the Mapped Input Fields and Params sub-section, define the mapping between data fields in callouts and corresponding data fields in the workflow version.
 When a defined parameter is passed via callout, it will be recognized by the workflow.
-In the workflow, the passed-in parameter is referenced by in the format of Data.<Object>.<Field>.
+In the workflow version, the passed-in parameter is referenced by in the format of Data.<Object>.<Field>.